AhmadAlmasriDev/petra/README.md

 ---

 ## **User Experience (UX)**

 <br>

 ### **Initial Discussion**

-The Petra website is an information portal about the ancient city and the beautiful scenerys inside and around it, the visitor can go through the various articles and photos so that they can get a rough idea of what they can expect when they visit Petra.
+The Petra website is an information portal about the ancient city and the beautiful scenery inside and around it, the visitor can go through the various articles and photos so that they can get a rough idea of what they can expect when they visit Petra.

 Key information for the site

 - Articles regarding Petra.
-- Photos of variuos parts of the city.
+- Photos of various parts of the city.
 - A virtual tour video.
 - A form to contact and ask questions.
 - A couple of good tours from tripadvisor.com.
-- A way to check our socialmedia pages.
+- A way to check our social media pages.

 ### **User Stories**

  **Visitor Goals**

 - To be able to view the site on a range of device sizes.
 - To be able to navigate through the website with ease.
 - To be able to ask questions through the website.
 - To provide the user with relevant information regarding Petra.

 **First Time Visitor Goals**

 - I want to know what is Petra and where is it.
 - I want to see some photos of the city.
 - I want to see videos that contains scenes from Petra.
 - I want to ask some questions.
-  - i want to check there social media.
+- I want to check there social media.

 **Returning Visitor Goals**

 - I want to be able to easily ask questions.
 - I want to check the latest tours in the city.
 - I want to check the virtual tour video.

 ---

 ## **Design**

 <br>

 The initial design was inspired by two websites templates online, I have credited these in the [credits](#credits) section.

-### **Colour Scheme**
+### **Color Scheme**

 ![the site color palette](documentation/palette.jpg)

-The website uses a palette of earth sand colours that can be seen in the rocky mountains in Petra, The colour palette was created using the [Coolors](https://coolors.co) website.
+The website uses a palette of earth sand colors that can be seen in the rocky mountains in Petra, The color palette was created using the [Coolors](https://coolors.co) website.

 ### **Typography**